klbowman/ExcelHomework/README.md

 ## Description

-This repository is designed to visualize taxonomic data using charts, and display metadata in an organized panel.
-The [data](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/) comes from a study that sequenced the microbiome of 153 human belly buttons (Hulcr et al., 2012), and is stored in the samples.json file.
-Individual samples are identified by a numerical code and accompanied by metadata including age, gender, ethnicity, etc. Operational taxonomic units (OTUs) id numbers and counts are provided for each sample.
+This repository is designed to uncover market trends by analyzing and visualizing data from 4,000 Kickstarter projects.
+On the “Data” tab, conditional formatting is used in the “State” column to color code projects as successful (green), failed (red), canceled (yellow), or live (grey).

 The dashboard includes a drop-down menu that displays the numerical code for each individual sample.
 When a sample is selected, the “Demographic Info” panel is populated with metadata and the following three charts are populated with data:
 * Bar graph displaying the top 10 OTUs by count